wuqianliang/CarND-EKF-Project/README.md

 Following is an image of simulator:

-After emit dataset1,the green triangle is the predicted postion of object:
+After emit dataset1,the green triangle is the predicted postion of object, and the final RMSE:

-After switch dataset2,the green triangle is the predicted postion of object:
+After switch dataset2, the final RMSE:

 # Rubric points
 ## Accuracy
+You can see in the above image,the final RMSE is:

 ## Following the Correct Algorithm